orientechnologies/orientdb-docs/admin/installation/README.md

 # Installation

 OrientDB Community Edition is available as a binary package for [download](http://orientdb.com/download/) or as source code on GitHub.
 The Enterprise Edition is available as a binary package to all our Customers that purchased one of the available [Subscriptions](http://orientdb.com/support/).
-A 45-days Enterprise Edition trial for development purposes is [available](http://orientdb.com/orientdb-enterprise/) as well.

 OrientDB prerequisites can be found [here](../admin/installation/Prerequisites.md).